- “I can’t trill my R’s”.

 Being able to do it will make you look more native-like, and improve your self-confidence too.

 - The tip of your tongue should touch the alveolar ridge or close to it.
 Experiment.
 Place your tongue on different places of your palate and find yourself the place that works best for you.

 - To produce the trill you shouldn’t tap your tongue yourself.
 It’s the air that moves it when it pasts your tongue.

 - It’s much easier to make your tongue vibrate with a stronger flow of air.
 With the airflow coming out of your lungs.
 But if your tongue is totally relaxed, the strong airflow will blow it away.

 Anyway, this is just one of the 37 sounds of the Spanish language so don’t get frustrated if you haven’t got to roll your R’s yet.
 Be patient.
 Practice a little every day and soon you will see improvements.

-Meanwhile, you can improve your pronunciation by learning to pronounce other letters that are more frequent than the rolled R, such as letter D, that may be pronounced in 5 different ways (or be silent sometimes); letters B and V; or Spanish T, that is pronounced in a different way from English T.
+Or you can improve your pronunciation by learning to pronounce other sounds that are more frequent than the rolled R, such as [d], that may be pronounced in 5 different ways (or be silent sometimes); [b] and [β]; or Spanish T, that is pronounced in a different way from English T.